gminero/sfdxforsaelsforcesupport/README.md

 4. In **Setup**, under **Knowledge**, Enable Lightning Knowledge and create the fields as specified in the project guide.

-5. Import Knowledge data Using Salesforce's API:
+5. Import Knowledge data Using Salesforce's API after having created the necessary custom fields on the object:

 -   Use the Knowledge__cs JSON file from the data folder.
--   Using Salesforce's API, Uploade the data [Lightning Platform API Basics](https://trailhead.salesforce.com/en/content/learn/modules/api_basics).
+-   Using Salesforce's API, Upload the data [Lightning Platform API Basics](https://trailhead.salesforce.com/en/content/learn/modules/api_basics).
--   After having uploaded the content, th articles will still need to be published, this can be easily achieved using APEX.
+-   After having uploaded the content, the articles will still need to be published, this can be easily achieved using APEX (or the UI)